aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/ai/decompose-user-task/_index.md

 weight: 100
 ---

 The **DecomposeUserTask** endpoint provides a REST endpoint to turn a free‑form task description into a detailed, sequential action plan that adheres to SMART criteria.
 It automatically allocates hour‑based time estimates, formats the output for Redmine‑compatible import, and creates project‑milestone nodes.
-Supplying only the raw task list and optional time estimates, the API returns a ready‑to‑use file (CSV, XLSX, etc.) that can be directly imported into project‑management tools, eliminating manual task breakdown and reducing planning errors.
+Supplying only the raw task list and optional time estimates, the API returns a ready‑to‑use file (CSV, XLSX, etc.) that can be directly imported into project‑management tools, automating task breakdown and reducing manual effort.

 ## **Decompose User Task API**